Locations:

 Hand holding blue PrEP pill

 Risk assessment is a huge part of living.
-Every day, we make decisions to protect ourselves from illness and prolong our health.
-We get the flu shot to reduce your risk for influenza.
-We take birth control to prevent unplanned pregnancy.
-And now we can take pre-exposure prophylaxis, or PrEP, to protect ourselves from HIV infection.
+Every day, we make decisions to help protect ourselves from illness and prolong our health.
+We get the flu shot to help reduce our risk of getting influenza.
+We take birth control to help prevent unplanned pregnancies.
+And now, we can take pre-exposure prophylaxis, or PrEP, to help protect ourselves from HIV infection.

 Advertisement